 There is also a large pantry down the hallway behind the kitchen.
 It has a second full side-by-side fridge, a 28-bottle (?) wine fridge, three Igloo coolers of various sizes, shelves for dry food storage, and too many recycling bins to count.

-Protip: The wine selection at Super Maasai was also impressive but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
-I found the $25 bottles to be meh and we dumped at least two $10 bottles because they were not good.
+Protip: The wine selection at Super Maasai was also impressive, but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
+We dumped at least two $10 bottles because they were not good.
 If I had the opportunity to do it again, I’d bring my own wine in these bottles bags I purchased (and used to bring flavored vodka instead).

 Protip: Prior guests typically leave their unused dry food such as sugar, olive oil, salt, pepper, etc. I saw no less than 10 bottles of nearly-full olive oil, so check the cupboards in the house before going to the grocery store.

-Unfortunately, the main living space (kitchen, dining room, living room) is not equipped with air conditioning and there is almost no breeze flowing through during the day and there is no breeze in the evening.
+Unfortunately, the main living space (kitchen, dining room, living room) is not equipped with air conditioning.
+There is almost no breeze flowing through during the day, and there is no breeze in the evening.

-The lack of air conditioning in the main living area is the second biggest downfall to this property.
+The lack of air conditioning in the main living area is the second biggest downfall of this property.